tsw822/Canada-Personal-Income-Tax-Calculator/README.md

 # Canada-Personal-Income-Tax-Calculator
 It's a one-page website focus on Canada Personal Income Tax Calculating and visualized Province Tax Rate comparision.
 It is a beginner-friendly tool for simple tax calculate and comparision.

+It's a node.js project, for first use: npm install npm start